 This building is planned to have one Inclusionary Zoning (income-restricted) home.
 The developer will additionally be making a contribution to DC’s Housing Production Trust Fund.

-These homes likely provide a number of unique amenities as well:
+These homes provide a number of unique amenities as well:

 • they would be heavily insulated from street noise